home-assistant/home-assistant.io/source/_components/cover.mqtt.markdown

   required: false
   type: string
 set_position_topic:
   description: The MQTT topic to publish position commands to.
+You need to set position_topic as well if you want to use position topic.
   required: false
   type: string
 set_position_template: